iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "I am having pancake for breakfast"
 ```

 In Vim, if you want to assign a function to a variable, you can't just run assign it directly like `let MyVar = MyFunc`.
-You need to use the `function()` function, like `let MyFar = function("MyFunc")`.
+You need to use the `function()` function, like `let MyVar = function("MyFunc")`.

 You can use funcref with maps and filters.
 Note that maps and filters will pass an index as the first argument and the iterated value as the second argument.